Improving Compositionality of Neural Networks by Decoding Representations to Inputs: Related Work

 \section{Related Work}

+\textbf{Autoencoders}$\quad$ Although DecNNs are reminiscent of autoencoders, there are differences: while autoencoders only reconstruct the final hidden layer, DecNN has a reconstruction for every single hidden layer.
+This, and because DecNNs have a supervised objective (which autoencoders do not have) critically changes what information is captured in the hidden layers.
+Whereas the autoencoder seeks perfect reconstruction, the DecNN does not, as evidenced by loss of information for reconstructions later in the network (see Appendix~\ref{sec:interp}).
+Finally, we point out that the applications of autoencoders are very different from the DecNN.
+The former is not used for calibration or composition.

+\textbf{Invertible and Ensemble Networks}$\quad$ The DecNN is akin to invertible generative models \citep{dinh2016density,papamakarios2017masked} as DecNN is training a generative model to ``invert'' the classifier up to a hidden layer.
+However, unlike invertible flows, DecNN does not impose an explicit prior on the activations (i.e. latent variables), and further, DecNN has a supervised objective.
+Our proposed recursive network, ReDecNN, has similarities to Bayesian neural networks \citep{gal2016dropout,blundell2015weight} and ensemble networks \citep{tao2019deep} --- two baselines we compare against for evaluating model uncertainty.
+However, we find ReDecNN to be easier to train than doing inference over weights, and cheaper in parameter count than naive ensembles.

-\paragraph{Probing Neural Networks} A number of works seek to probe neural network representations post-training to understand the underlying computation.
-Some propose to do this through distillation to simpler models \citep{ribeiro2016should}, visualizing gradients \citep{selvaraju2017grad,olah2017feature,erhan2009visualizing}, estimating feature importance \citep{bach2015pixel} and node importance \citep{bau2017network}, while others leverage influence functions \citep{koh2017understanding} or natural language \citep{mu2020compositional}.
-Most relevant to our work is an approach to understand CNN representations by inverting them through reconstruction \citep{mahendran2015understanding}.
-Unlike these approaches, we are not proposing computation post-hoc.
-Rather, we are interested in \textit{optimizing} neural networks such that their computation is more easily probed by mapping representations back to the input domain.
-There are some works that optimize for interpretability \citep{wu2018beyond,ross2018improving}, such as regularizing a network's predictions to agree with a decision tree.
-However, these methods have difficulty generalizing to richer modalities, such as images.
+\textbf{Probing Neural Networks}$\quad$ A related line of work seeks to probe neural network post-training to understand the underlying computation \citep{alain2016understanding}.
+Most relevant to our work is an approach that inverts CNN activations through reconstruction \citep{mahendran2015understanding}.
+Unlike this approach, we are not proposing any additional computation post-hoc.
+Rather, we are interested in \textit{optimizing} neural networks such that their representations are more easily mapped back to the input domain.